pwinston/loft/README.md

 ### Creating a loft

 - The user sketches two or more 2D profiles.
-- Each profile is a closed non-crossing polygon with vertices and straight lines between them.
+- Each profile is a closed non-crossing polygon with vertices and line segments between them.
 - Each profile might contain a different number of vertices.
 - The profiles can be positioned in 3D space, but they all must be parallel to each other.
 - When the "loft" button is pressed a closed 3D shape is created based on the profiles.